 3. High Performance

 Apart from its high visualization functionality, users rate its overall performance as robust and reliable.
-The tool also operates fast even on big data, which makes its powerful performance an important point in the list the advantages of Tableau.
+The tool also operates fast even on big data, which makes its powerful performance an important point in the list of the advantages of Tableau.

 4. Multiple Data Source Connections